 Estimated Time x Hourly Rate = Total App Development Cost

 It is also essential to identify the number of features required.
-If you’re looking to get a telemedicine messaging API or a video call API for a telemedicine app, the costs will likely increase.
+If you’re looking to get a telemedicine messaging API or a live video call API for a telemedicine app, the costs will likely increase.
 While it might be tempting to forgo features such as in-app chat API for telemedicine apps to reduce costs, these features are extremely beneficial in ensuring a first-class user experience for both doctors and patients.